 Who Is at Fault

 Pennsylvania applies a modified comparative negligence rule to injury claims.
-Section 7102 of Pennsylvania las explains the state’s modified comparative negligence rule.
-It means that if you’re partially responsible for an accident, you can still get compensation, as long as your share of the fault is 50% or less.
+42 Pa C.S.A. § 7102 explains the state’s modified comparative negligence rule.
+According to this rule, if you’re partially responsible for an accident, you can still get compensation, as long as your share of the fault is 50% or less.

 Additionally, if you’re partially at fault for your injury, your compensation might be reduced proportionally.
 So, if you’re found 30% at fault, your compensation will be reduced by 30%.
 The court will determine your level of fault based on the evidence.